kunstmusik/blue-manual/docs/users/reference/soundObjects/pythonObject.md

 Allows for using of the Python programming language to generate score data, using the Jython interpreter to interpret Python scripts.
-You may add your own python classes to the library for use with \"import\" statements by adding them to your BLUE\_HOME/pythonLib folder.
-Included with Blue is Maurizio Umberto Puxeddu\'s pmask, as well as Steven Yi\'s Orchestral Composition library, found in Blue\'s application directory under blue/pythonLib.
+You may add your own python classes to the library for use with "import" statements by adding them to your BLUE\_HOME/pythonLib folder.
+Included with Blue is Maurizio Umberto Puxeddu's pmask, as well as Steven Yi's Orchestral Composition library, found in Blue's application directory under blue/pythonLib.

-After writing your script to generate notes, assign the string value of the notes to the variable \'score\'.
+After writing your script to generate notes, assign the string value of the notes to the variable 'score'.
 Blue will then read in the value from that variable and continue processing.

     temp = ""